 I think it is well worth it to keep the potting mix exposed on the sides and not hide it with rock rocks or sand.
 You will eventually see the roots and it may not be as pretty as having nice pebbles, but it will show you when you need to water and the overall health of the terrarium.

-This will completely depend on where the terrarium is being kept and also the temperature of your house.
-In the warmer months, the plants in the terrarium may need water once a week and in cooler months, it could be once a month.
+Watering a terrarium will depend on the location and the temperature of your house.
+In the warmer months, the plants in the terrarium may need water once every 2 weeks and in cooler months, it could be once a month.

 Seeing the potting mix will help you determine if the plants need water.
 If the mix is dark colour and looks wet, then it is best to wait until it dries out into a lighter colour.
 This will also stop algae & fungi from growing as they thrive in moist environment.

 How To Look After A Succulent Terrarium?

 A little bit of sun won’t hurt, unless very hot

 Re-pot when plants get too big